 Different Business Units See Data Differently

 Use of existing enterprise data is critical to business success.
-Each business unit or business domain sees data differently because their operational responsibilities are not the same and they may be using different systems or applications.
-This is fine from an individual unit’s point of view, but a standard data model is required within the enterprise in order to integrate these systems.
-A systems integrator not only needs to satisfy the requirements of a business but needs to think beyond these and design an integration which has a standardized view of data within the enterprise.
+Each business unit or department uses data differently because their operational responsibilities are not the same and they may be using different systems or applications.
+This is fine from an individual unit’s point of view, but a standard data model is required within the enterprise in order to effectively integrate these systems.
+A systems integrator not only needs to satisfy the requirements of a business but needs to think beyond these and design an integration which has a standardized view of data across the enterprise.

-When IT needs to deliver something to their business, they are often constrained with time and cost.
-Projects are often managed by non-technical managers who are business-centric and lack understanding on the best practices and architectural principles.
-Proper architectural planning used to ensure quality often becomes difficult for IT due to these constraints.
-There are several tools available in the market that can speed up the project implementation and help achieve business requirements faster, but they often lack a good development pipeline and use of the best architectural principles.
-A system integrator must find a balance and ensure that the integration solution is not just about meeting the functional requirements of today, but also potential future and non-functional requirements such as performance, scalability, re-usability and maintenance.
+When IT needs to deliver a solution to a business unit, they are often constrained by time and cost.
+Projects may be managed by non-technical managers who are business-centric and lack understanding on the best practices and architectural principles.
+Proper architectural planning, needed to ensure quality, often becomes difficult for IT because of these constraints.
+A system integrator must find a balance and ensure that the proposed solution addresses the functional requirements of today as well as future needs and non-functional requirements such as performance, scalability, re-usability and maintenance.

 Rapid advances in technology have emphasized the need to understand the complexities of the IT environment and ensure that the technology is in line with business objectives.
 Integrating multiple IT systems that cater to different functions, departments, and stages in product lifecycles have been a significant challenge facing organizations today on their path to growth.

-Litcom’s systems integration experts help clients drive business and technical results from their IT stacks.
-We first start by aligning with clients on their desired business outcomes and KPIs, establishing an agreed upon reference architecture and roadmap for implementation.
-From there we work together to prioritize and execute integration projects, further building out to accommodate scaling needs for the enterprise.
-Contact us today for more information.
+Litcom’s systems integration specialists help clients drive business and technical results from their IT stacks.
+We start by aligning with clients on their desired business outcomes and KPIs, establishing an agreed upon reference architecture and roadmap for implementation.
+Then we work together to prioritize and execute integration projects, further building out to accommodate scaling needs for the enterprise.
+Contact us today for more information at email@example.com .